starsky logo

 Synopsis

 Starsky Robotics was working on an autonomous vehicle solution with a clever twist.
-They would use a remote-driver (aka teleoperation) for anything their AI system couldn't handle.
+They used a simple autonomous system for driving on the highway, and a remote-driving system (aka teleoperation) for everything else.

-I was responsible for the teleoperation program.
-When I started, Starsky had a rough prototype that could drive 10 mph on a straight road.
-By the time I finished, we had control centers in California and Florida, with control stations capable of operating trucks in live traffic.
+I led the teleoperation program at Starsky.
+When I started, the company had a rough prototype that could only drive 10 mph on a straight road.
+Within three months, I had redesigned the system to make it viable.
+We established two control centers—one in California and one in Florida—each equipped with a teleoperation station capable of remotely operating trucks in live traffic.

 The challenge